 Lundakarnevalen is a student carnival, arranged every fourth year by some 5 000 student volunteers.
 The carnival is an old tradition in Lund, dating back to 1849, and each carnival has a different theme.
 The event features an array of shows, entertainment and food and drink and all events are open to the public.
-The carnival was most recently held in May 2014 and will be held again in May 2018.
+The previous carnival was held on 18–20 May 2018.

 Choirs connected to the University